 On 23 October 2077 the Great War took place.
-It lasted only hours.
+It lasted only two hours.
 It remains unknown who launched the first ICBM: the increasingly desperate Chinese, facing defeat at home and overseas; the American government, forced into desperation by the imminent collapse of social order at home; or other, unknown forces.
 What is known is that by the end of the day the entire world had been wracked by multiple, mass-megaton nuclear explosions, human civilisation had effectively ended and a terrible nuclear winter had begun.
 95%+ of the human race was wiped out, with the majority of the survivors being those in government shelters, or the lucky few tens of thousands who managed to get into the vaults before (or as, in some cases) the bombs fell.
 The only American city to survive largely intact was Las Vegas, as a wealthy (and fortuitously paranoid) industrialist living in the city, Robert House, had equipped the city with point-defence lasers and satellite-based countermeasures which scrambled the Chinese warheads on their way to the city.

 In the aftermath of the atomic holocaust, most of the world suffered a devastating nuclear winter.
 Poisoned, radioactive rain wiped out a large number of animals and humans who survived the initial detonations.
 The radiation either killed people outright or mutated them in bizarre ways.
 One of the most unexpected consequences was the transformation of some people into "ghouls".
 Some ghouls were feral and zombie-like, but others were intelligent and reasoning.
 Ghouls took on a hideous appearance but also appeared to be functionally immortal, with their ageing halting altogether.
 The radiation also mutated creatures like scorpions into much larger and deadlier versions of their former selves.